Gordon25/tp/docs/UserGuide.md

 ### How to read commands in SoConnect

-You will see commands throughout this User Guide and each of them have their own _Command Format_.
+You will see _commands_ throughout this User Guide and each of them have their own _Command Format_.

 This is one example of a command:

 ![Command Example](images/demo-screenshots/commandSyntax.png)

+//provide screenshot here

 There are only 3 different parts of inputs within each command:
 1. **COMMAND WORD**

-    Command word is the word that you need to specify when you need SoConnect to perform some actions for you.
+    Command word is the word that you need to specify to tell SoConnect to do your bidding.
     Else, SoConnect does not know how it can help you!

-    For example, specifying `cedit` in the command above will tell SoConnect that you want to edit a contact.
+    For example, specifying `cedit` in the command above will tell SoConnect to edit a contact for you.

 2. **_PARAMETER_**

-    _Parameter_ is the related information that you need to specify to SoConnect for the action you want to do.
+    _Parameter_ is the supplementary information that you need to specify to SoConnect for the action you want to do.

-    Using the same example, after telling SoConnect to edit a contact, you will need to tell SoConnect which contact to edit and provide the information for the edit.
+    Using the same example, after telling SoConnect to edit a contact, you will need to tell SoConnect which contact to edit and what information to edit.

-    Specifying `2` tells SoConnect to edit contact at **index 2** and `Betsy Crower` is the **new name** you want to change the specified contact to.
+    Specifying `2` tells SoConnect you want to edit contact at **index 2** and `Betsy Crower` is the **new name** you want to change the specified contact to.

-3. **PREFIX**
+3. **_PREFIX_**

-    You can help SoConnect in separating the type of _parameters_ when you input information.
+    There's so many information for SoConnect to track!
+You can help SoConnect help you by separating the type of _parameters_ using prefixes.

+    Just how a language has vocabulary, SoConnect has its very own vocabulary known as prefixes.

     Each prefix always ends with one `/`.
+Seems mind boggling?
 Jump to [List of Prefixes](#list-of-prefixes) to see all prefixes you can use in SoConnect.

-    For example, information that you specified after prefix `n/` would help SoConnect to identify the _parameter_ is referring to **name** of the contact.
+    For example, if you use `n/`, SoConnect will recognise the information following this prefix should be a **name**.

-Thus, the command above will tell SoConnect to **edit the name of the contact at index 2 to Betsy Crower**.
+Putting it together, you can tell SoConnect to **edit the name of the contact at index 2 to Betsy Crower** by specifying `cedit 2 n/Betsy Crower`.

 <div markdown="block" class="alert alert-primary">:bulb: **Tip:**

 * Read more on _Command Format_ below, or
-* See more commands that you can type in SoConnect [here](#Features)!
+* Ready to learn more feature? click here [here](#Features)!
 </div>

 <div markdown="block" class="alert alert-info">

 **About the _Command Format_**

+SoConnect boasts a suit of features that will help you manage your contacts and events.

-We will teach you how to perform certain actions on SoConnect for each [feature](#Features) you can find in SoConnect.
+Learn how you can perform certain actions on SoConnect for each [feature](#Features) you can find in SoConnect.

 Here are some information that can help you in understanding the formats at the later section!